- ICH GCP

 Detailed Description

-The study has been developed developed as clinical trial.
-It is expected the signing of the informed consent and authorization to the personal data, A total of 79 subjects aging between 20 and 60 years, homogeneous for sex and body mass index will be enrolled in the study, Subjects will be required to practice a 29/30 day of religeous fasting.
+The study has been developed as a clinical trial.
+It is expected the signing of the informed consent and authorization to the personal data.
+A total of 79 subjects aging between 20 and 60 years, homogeneous for sex and body mass index were enrolled in the study.
+Subjects were required to practice a 29/30 days of religeous fasting.

 Blood and fecal samples collected before RIF were obtained during the three days preceding RIF (days -3 to -1), whereas samples collected after RIF were obtained during the three days following the end of RIF.
 Blood samples were analyzed for markers of intestinal permeability, and fecal samples were used for gastrointestinal microbiome analysis.
 Moreover, each participant completed a validated dietary assessment using a 3-day food record questionnaire, administered during the three days immediately preceding RIF (days -3, -2, -1) and again during RIF (days 14, 15, and 16).